Hecti12/hecti12/README.md

 - Building a GitHub portfolio focused on **IT support, help desk operations, Active Directory, networking, and cloud infrastructure**
 - Strengthening hands-on troubleshooting skills across **Windows, macOS, iOS, Microsoft 365, Active Directory, and networking**
 - Practicing real-world support workflows using **ticketing systems, documentation, escalation steps, and root cause analysis**
+- Continuing to connect **business analytics** with IT support by using data, reporting, and documentation to improve support workflows
 - Preparing for opportunities in **Help Desk Support, Service Desk Analyst, Desktop Support Technician, Technical Support Specialist, IT Support Specialist, IT Operations Analyst, and Junior Systems Administration**

 ---